kangja/bookReviews/README.md

 ## Overview

 **bookReviews** is an online community of book reviews and ratings.
-Users could see a list of books with their authors, summaries, page numbers, genere, language, price, and etc, and read other people's reviews.
-But, users have to make accounts and be logged in to create, edit, and delete reviews and ratings.
+Anyone could see a list of books and when any image of a book is clicked, users will be directed to the details page where it contains author names, summaries, page numbers, genere, price, and etc, and read other people's reviews.
+But, users have to make accounts and be logged in to create, edit, and delete their own reviews and ratings.

 ## MVP